-This incidentally helps us resolve a possible concern about the Hungarian algorithm: its visible dependency on the order of the rows and the columns of the input matrix.
-Especially cases where there may be multiple minimal index solutions, the order in which students or schools are listed may indeed affect the outcome, and the output matching may be different in different cases (though any two outcomes in such a scenario will always have the same index).
-However if we modify our mechanism to look instead for all possible minimum cost matchings, this will no longer create a problem.
-Thus, the order of the rows or columns ultimately doesn't matter for our purposes because: (1) If there is a unique cost minimizing solution, the order does not affect the outcome at all; and (2) if there are multiple cost minimizing solutions, we can still find all of them using our mechanism, with adaptations a la \cite{Fu94}.
+This incidentally helps us resolve a possible concern about the Hungarian algorithm: its dependence on the order of the rows and the columns of the input matrix.
+Especially when there are multiple minimal index solutions, the order in which students or schools are listed may indeed affect the outcome, and the output matching may be different in different cases (though any two outcomes in such a scenario will have the same index).
+However if we modify our mechanism to look instead for all possible minimum cost matchings, this no longer creates a problem.
+Thus, the order of the rows or columns ultimately doesn't matter because: (1) If there is a unique cost minimizing solution, the order does not affect the outcome; and (2) if there are multiple cost minimizing solutions, we can find all of them using our mechanism, with adaptations a la \cite{FuTo92}.

-The situation is somewhat different in the case of the Rank-Based Hungarian Mechanism.
-If we were to use \cite{Fu94} to find all minimum $\omega$ index matchings, we would not necessarily find all rank-compatible matchings.
-This is because there might exist two rank-compatible matchings for a given preference profile that have different $\omega$ costs.
-For example, consider the following preference profile: